 The Tablets in this post are also known as e-ink notepads.

 A Digital writing pad is an electronic pad or area to write and draw electrically.
 There’s many different types, but in this post we’ll be covering the electronic notebooks and writing pads.

 Tying to figure out the correct terminology for each type of digital writing or drawing pad can be confusing.
-For example, you have the type off digital writing pad that is considered a digital notepad or smartpad.
+For example, you have the type of digital writing pad that is considered a digital notepad or Smartpad.

 Then, there’s the type of writing or drawing pad that is referred to by many as a drawing tablet, such as a Wacom Intuos.
 These are the type that don’t have a screen; these are commonly called graphics tablets.
 If the drawing tablet has a screen many called it a drawing pen tablet.